fsfe/reuse-docs/spec/spec.md

 Expression describing the licensing of the file (example:
 `SPDX-License-Identifier: GPL-3.0-or-later OR Apache-2.0`).
-If separate sections of the file are licensed differently, a different `SPDX-License-Identifier` tag SHOULD be included for each section.
+If separate sections of the file are licensed differently, a different `SPDX-License-Identifier` tag MUST be included for each section.

 An example of a comment header: